The Albi tourist office certified Tourism and Disability - 2024

 A little extra

-In the cathedral you will also find a brand new chapel designed for people with disabilities
+In the cathedral you will also find a brand new chapel designed for people with visual disabilities.
+Free entry to the Grand Choir for a person with a disability and their companion

 We also advise you to discover the cathedral during an exciting guided tour.
 Several themes are covered throughout the year.
 In July and August a classic 1h15 tour starts every day from the tourist office.
 For more information on guided tours of the cathedral click here.
 Reduced rate for a person with a disability and their companion.